Upper School World Language

 Prerequisite: Latin I

-In Latin II, students begin with a thorough review of the grammar covered in Latin I. From this point, students will seek mastery in more difficult grammatical constructions and vocabulary through increasingly complex readings and Latin composition.
-Through Latin readings about Roman expansion and related cultural shifts, students continue to analyze grammar and acquire vocabulary.
-Students further develop their research skills as they study this year’s thematic focus on Roman power in the ancient world and demonstrate their knowledge through presentations and projects on language and history, such as the Roman Republic military project.
+In Latin II, students begin with a thorough review of the grammar covered in Latin I. From this point, students will continue their study of the language through the Suburani textbook series.
+Through thematic Latin readings about an array of topics, including education, gladiator competitions, and military expansion, students hone their translation skills, incorporate new grammar concepts, and gain insight into the Roman world.
+Throughout the year, students have the opportunity to engage in collaborative work and to focus on topics which are of particular interest to them.
 The course will continue to present linguistic concepts through Latin that will enhance their knowledge of the English language and other romance languages, and continue to offer students opportunities to reflect on the connections between the ancient past and modern world.

 Open to: Grades 9-12